 June 4, 2012 update: The 8th U.S. Circuit Court of Appeals has ruled that Amina Farah Ali, 35, of Rochester, Minn., has the right not to stand when the judge enters the courtroom during her trial on charges of raising money for the terrorist group al-Shabaab.
 The appeals court, holding that Ali's refusal "was rooted in her sincerely held religious beliefs," threw out 19 of 20 contempt citations issued by Chief U.S. District Judge Michael Davis.

 Mar.
-11, 2013 update: See today's blog, " Excluding Jews and Others from Juries" for another example of this phenomenon.
+11, 2013 update: See today's blog, " Excluding Jews and Others from Juries" for a particularly worrisome example of this phenomenon.